Yvette D'Ath

 Yvette Maree D'Ath (born 26 July 1970) is an Australian politician.
-She is a Labor member of the Legislative Assembly of Queensland representing the seat of Redcliffe.
-D'Ath is currently the Minister for Health and Ambulance Services and Leader of the House.
-She was previously a Labor member of the Australian House of Representatives representing the outer Brisbane seat of Petrie from 2007 to 2013.
+She served as the Labor member for Redcliffe in the Legislative Assembly of Queensland from 2014 until her retirement in 2024.
+D'Ath served as Attorney-General and Minister for the Prevention of Family and Domestic Violence from 2023 to 2024.
+Prior to this she held an extensive list of various ministerial and other governmental positions, including Minister for Justice and Leader of the House.
+She was previously a Labor member of the Australian House of Representatives representing the outer Brisbane seat of Petrie from 2007 until her defeat at the 2013 Australian federal election.

 Education and early career

 D'Ath graduated from the Queensland University of Technology with a Bachelor of Laws, followed by a Graduate Diploma in Legal Practice from the Australian National University.
 After working as a waitress, she was appointed an associate to the Queensland Industrial Relations Commission, serving between 1992 and 1994.
 She then became a senior industrial advocate for the Australian Workers' Union in Queensland.

 Federal politics

 D'Ath won the seat of Petrie for Labor from Liberal Teresa Gambaro at the 2007 election with a 2-point margin from a 9.5-point swing, before increasing it to 2.5 points at the 2010 election.
 D'Ath was narrowly defeated by 0.5 points at the 2013 election.

 Following the promotion of Mark Dreyfus as Attorney-General in February 2013, D'Ath was promoted to replace some of Dreyfus' responsibilities as Parliamentary Secretary for Climate Change and Energy Efficiency.
 Her responsibilities were altered and she became Parliamentary Secretary for Climate Change, Industry, and Innovation in a rearrangement of the Second Gillard Ministry on 25 March 2013.